Iris-830/research-project/Dissertation/main.typ

 === Women of Reproductive Age

-Women of reproductive age range from 15 to 49 years. @who_family_2024 Following this standard, this research explored the factors related to fistula in West African women of childbearing age.
+According to the World Health Organization, women of reproductive age range from 15 to 49 years. @who_family_2024 Following this standard, this research explored the factors related to fistula in West African women of childbearing age.

 == Theoretical Framework

 After clarifying the concepts of fistula, West Africa, and women of childbearing age, it is necessary to explore the factors influencing fistula in West African women of reproductive age.
 As a health problem, in order to better understand the relevant factors at various levels, social determinants of health are chosen as the starting point, and then a specific analysis will be conducted through a comprehensive framework of health factors.

+Social determinants of health (SDH) are non-medical factors that have an impact on health outcomes.
+These determinants extend beyond individual behavior, encompassing broader economic, social, and structural elements such as wealth, education, and access to healthcare @marmot_who_2012.
+While personal health behaviors are essential, a more comprehensive approach that addresses structural determinants like economic status, cultural norms, healthcare systems, and social institutions is also crucial @navarro_what_2009.
+Fistula, as a health issue affecting women, is deeply shaped by these social and economic factors, aligning closely with the SDH model @den_hollander_obstetric_2020.
+Based on this framework, this study focuses on four dimensions: personal and family background, family planning and sexual health (individual-level factors), as well as economic and social status and medical services and health (structural-level factors), to analyze the determinants of fistula among women of reproductive age in West Africa."

-Social determinants of health (SDH) are non-medical factors that have an impact on health outcomes, comprising 30%-55% of them.
-These aspects mostly involve economics, society, personal life, and access to medical care. @marmot_who_2012 In order to have a more comprehensive understanding of the factors affecting fistula, these levels will be divided into upstream and downstream factors.
+In order to have a more comprehensive understanding of the factors affecting fistula, these determinants are classified into upstream and downstream categories.
 Health outcomes are jointly influenced by a series of upstream and downstream factors.
-The upstream social determinants of health are more fundamental causal parts that can deal with health inequity from its root.
+Upstream factors are fundamental determinants that address health inequities at their root.
 Economic and societal variables influence living conditions.
+The lower the socioeconomic class, the worse the health @braveman_social_2011 @marmot_health_2010.
+Economic and social status (wealth, education, and occupation) are considered upstream factors, which not only directly affect the risk of fistula but also indirectly influence it through downstream factors.
+For example, women with limited economic resources often have restricted access to medical services @deribe_measuring_2020.
+In contrast, women with higher levels of education are more likely to seek postpartum care, reducing their risk of fistula.
+Similarly, employed women tend to have better economic conditions and higher awareness, making them more likely to access healthcare services @alie_counting_2021.
+On the other hand, downstream factors directly influence the risk of fistula but are often shaped by upstream social determinants.
+Personal behavior, family planning, and access to medical care are key downstream factors that directly affect fistula risk.
+For instance, postpartum care is a crucial factor in preventing fistula, and it is influenced by upstream factors like education and wealth @deribe_measuring_2020.

-The lower the socioeconomic class, the worse the health.
-Personal conduct, family planning, and access to medical care are downstream factors that have a direct impact on health outcomes under the influence of upstream factors. @braveman_social_2011 @marmot_health_2010 According to the SDH theory and the upstream and downstream framework of health, the theoretical framework of this study is as follows:
+According to the SDH theory and the upstream and downstream framework of health, the theoretical framework of this research is as follows:
 #figure(
   image("理论框架.svg", width: 80%),
   caption: [Theoretical Framework of Social Determinants of Fistula],